paulyuk/FunctionsMcpTool/README.md

 ---
 -->

-# Azure Functions C# MCP Trigger using Azure Developer CLI
+# Azure Functions .NET/C# MCP Trigger using Azure Developer CLI

 This template repository contains an MCP trigger reference sample for functions written in C# (isolated process mode) and deployed to Azure using the Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
 You can opt out of a VNet being used in the sample by setting VNET_ENABLED to true in the parameters.